Share this page:

-Other famous executions here included that of the bushranger Andrew George Scott, also known as "Captain Moonlite", the bushranger brothers from the Shoalhaven area, Thomas and John Clarke, the bushranger and member of the Ben Hall gang, John Dunn, the last woman to be hung in New South Wales, Louisa Collins.
+Other famous executions here included that of the bushranger Andrew George Scott, also known as "Captain Moonlite"; Thomas and John Clarke, the bushranger brothers from the Shoalhaven area; John Dunn, the bushranger and member of the Ben Hall gang; and Louisa Collins, the last woman to be hung in New South Wales.

 Public hangings were later replaced by private hangings inside the jail.
 The final hanging at Darlinghurst Gaol was held in 1907.